bansal6498/ShaadiApp/ARCHITECTURE.md

 ## 3. Database Schema Architecture

-> **Note on `user_id`**: The `user_id` field in all tables (FUNCTIONS, GUESTS, BUDGET_ITEMS, PAYMENTS) is used for **multi-user support**.
+> **Note on `user_id`**: The `user_id` field in all tables (FUNCTIONS, GUESTS, BUDGET_ITEMS, PAYMENTS, GUEST_ATTRIBUTE_TYPES) is used for **multi-user support**.
 Each user can manage their own wedding independently.
-This ensures data isolation - when a user logs in, they only see and manage their own functions, guests, budget, and payments.
+This ensures data isolation - when a user logs in, they only see and manage their own functions, guests, budget, payments, and custom attribute types.
 This is essential for a multi-tenant application where multiple users can use the same system for their separate weddings.

+> **Note on Dynamic Guest Attributes**: The guest list now supports **dynamic custom columns**!
+Instead of fixed columns in the GUESTS table, we use a flexible system:
+> - **GUEST_ATTRIBUTE_TYPES**: Stores custom attribute types (columns) that users can create (e.g., "Lunch", "Dinner", "Return Gift", "Reception", "Haldi", "Mehendi", etc.)
+> - **GUEST_ATTRIBUTES**: Stores the actual values (checkboxes) for each guest-attribute combination
+> - **Default Attributes**: System provides default attribute types (Lunch, Dinner, Return Gift, Ceremony) that users can customize
+> - **Easy Management**: Users can add, edit, delete, and reorder custom attributes just like managing functions
+> - **Unlimited Flexibility**: No schema changes needed - users can add as many custom columns as needed

 ```mermaid
 erDiagram